YoshiTunaiga/yoshitunaiga/README.md

 🦸🏽‍ Gi has over 2 years of experience developing robust, scalable applications for startups and medium-sized companies.
 She is skilled in front and backend technologies, with a unique background as an EMT and Community Health Educator.

-Her technical toolkits include but are not limited to: React.js, JavaScript, TypeScript, HTML5, CSS3, Python, Node.js, Express.js, SQL, NoSQL, RESTful APIs, Git, and Agile methodologies.
+Her technical toolkits include but are not limited to: JavaScript, Python, TypeScript, React.js, React-Native, HTML5, CSS3, Vite, Tailwind, Node.js, Express.js, Postgres, SQL, NoSQL, RESTful APIs, Git, and Agile methodologies.

 As a former first responder, she possesses:
 * A deep understanding of healthcare processes and user needs